spell-club/sei-sdk/README.md

-## sei-sdk: Interact Sei Blockchain from Go
+## sei-sdk: Interact with Sei from Golang

 The sei-sdk library provides a user-friendly Go interface for interacting with the Sei blockchain.
 It simplifies sending transactions, querying data, and managing signers for your applications.